Skate 2: Development

 Due to its commercial success of the original game, EA planned to make it as a franchise, as was noted by former EA president Frank Gibeau, saying that the sales of the first game "greatly exceeded" his expectations.
 Skate 2 was officially unveiled in May 2008.

 Skate 2 was developed by EA Black Box and published by Electronic Arts.
 Scott Blackwood, the executive producer of the game, said that EA Black Box stayed true to the "authentic feel of the Flickit analog controls" but had given the player the ability to do "a lot more".
-The developers noted that areas of New San Vanelona have more distinct architectural connections with Barcelona, Spain, San Francisco, California, and Vancouver, British Columbia than in the previous title of the series.
+The developers noted that areas of New New San Vanelona have more distinct architectural connections with Barcelona, Spain, San Francisco, California, and Vancouver, British Columbia than in the previous title of the series.
 EA Black Box and Electronic Arts promised a "seamless transition from offline to online" gameplay and a set of new competitive modes for the game.

 A demo for Skate 2 was released for the Xbox 360 via the Xbox Live Marketplace and for the PlayStation 3 via the PlayStation Store.
 It featured a character creator and demonstrations of the career and party play modes, as well as the game's replay editor.